expressjs/security-wg/docs/handle_security_reports.md

 ### Coordinator

-This person acts the focal point for an specific security report and ensures the report follows all responsible disclosure guidelines, also coordinates the remediation process if a vulnerability is confirmed.
-The SRC ensures that the security report follows the process and coordinates necessary actions, but does not perform analysis, remediation, or patching themselves.
+This person acts as the focal point for a specific security report and ensures the report follows all responsible disclosure guidelines.
+The SRC coordinates the remediation process if a vulnerability is confirmed and ensures that the security report follows the process and necessary actions are taken.
+While the SRC is not necessarily responsible for performing analysis, remediation, or patching, they may take on these tasks if they also hold the role of Analyst or Remediation Developer.

 **Responsibilities**
 - Acknowledge receipt of security reports within the required timeframe.